fugue-project/fugue/CONTRIBUTING.md

-make testcore  - All Fugue code not specific to Spark or Dask make testspark - Only the Spark specific tests make testdask  - Only the Dask specific tests make testsql   - For Fugue SQL tests only
+make testcore  - All Fugue code not specific to Spark or Dask make testspark - Only the Spark specific tests make testdask  - Only the Dask specific tests
 ```